TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Typo3ConfVars/BE.rst

    :Default: 'fileadmin/'

    Path to the primary directory of files for editors.
-This is relative to the public web dir, DefaultStorage will be created with that configuration, do not access manually but via :php:`\TYPO3\CMS\Core\Resource\ResourceFactory::getDefaultStorage().`
+This is relative to the public web dir.
+DefaultStorage will be created with that configuration.
+   Do not access manually but via :php:`\TYPO3\CMS\Core\Resource\ResourceFactory::getDefaultStorage().`